Trim the 3 large leeks keeping only the white and light green parts.

 Pat very dry and place cut-side up on a lined baking sheet.

-Drizzle with olive oil and season with salt and pepper.
+Drizzle with2 tablespoons olive oill and season with ½ teaspoon kosher salt and ½ teaspoon smoked paprika.

 Flip the leeks cut-side down for better color, if desired.

-Continue roasting for 10–15 minutes, until tender and lightly caramelized.
+Continue roasting for 10-15 minutes, until tender.

 Bring to a boil, then reduce to a gentle simmer.